Celine (brand): Other activities

 In 2000, Celine entered into a worldwide licensing agreement with De Rigo for its collection of sunglasses and frames for corrective eyewear.
 From 2011, the brand had a five-year licensing agreement with Safilo.
-From 2000 to 2011, Interparfums held the worldwide license for the development, manufacture, and distribution of Celine fragrance lines.
-The fragrance lines have since been managed in-house.
+From 2000 to 2011, Interparfums held the worldwide license for the development, creation, and distribution of Celine fragrance lines.
+The fragrance lines have since been managed in-house, beginning with Hedi Slimane's creative direction.

 Retail

-The brand operates 178 boutiques worldwide and is distributed through a selective network including the luxury department stores Bergdorf Goodman (New York), Harrods (London), Galeries Lafayette (Paris), and Faradays (Auckland).
+Celine operates 178 boutiques worldwide and is available through a selective network including the luxury department stores Bergdorf Goodman (New York), Harrods (London), and Galeries Lafayette (Paris).

 Marketing

-For its advertising campaigns, Celine has worked with photographers like Patrick Demarchelier (1998–2001) and Michael Thompson (2001).
+For its advertising campaigns, Celine has worked with notable photographers including Patrick Demarchelier (1998–2001) and Michael Thompson (2001).
 Its brand ambassadors have included singer Lisa (2020–2024), Park Bo-gum (since 2022; first actor global ambassador), singer V (since 2023), singer Danielle Marsh (since 2024), boy group TWS (since 2024), and actress Liu Shishi (since December 2024).